 Celebrity Silhouette launched a year later, in July 2011, and is slightly bigger, coming in at 400 tons more, and longer -- by six feet.
 It carries 2,886 passengers across 15 decks, with 17 additional cabins across different categories.

 Celebrity makes great store of dining onboard and you'll find all the old favourites -- Murano, QSine and Tuscan Grille, as well as a suites-passengers-only restaurant Luminae and Sushi on 5 (which replaces the original Bistro on 5) -- onboard both ships.

-The Lawn Club Grill replaces the Corning Glass Show's demo space.
+The Lawn Club Grill replaces the glass show's demo space.
 The 58-seat, for-fee venue is in a beautiful spot overlooking the lawn, with sliding glass doors.
 The restaurant combines a cooking class, an open grill and pizzeria, where passengers -- under guidance from a Celebrity chef -- choose the meat, prepare it and cook it.
 (If you don't want to do your own grilling, the chefs will cook for you.)
 You can even learn how to make a pizza.
 It's not cheap at $45 per person, but on a warm evening it can't be beaten.

 Nearby you'll find The Porch, which is modelled after a private deck in the Hamptons and also overlooks the Lawn.
 It's open for lunch and dinner only and offers an exclusively seafood menu for a fee of $30 per person.
 The signature Seafood Tower carries an additional $5 fee.